Tuesday, 25 March 2025

 The order of nuns in Nevers is also famous for a much more mundane reason.
 And if you want to find out about that then check out my post from a while ago, Here.

-There will be more about La Loire, next month, and if you want to catch up on posts you may have missed, click the following links La Loire Digoin River Le Loir
+There will be more about La Loire, on May 6th as I will be undertaking an #AprilAuthorChallenge next month.
+If you want to catch up on posts you may have missed, click the following links La Loire Digoin River Le Loir